 After ranking a number of cash-back credit cards on a variety of these factors, here are the three credit cards that topped our list of the best cash-back credit cards in America.

-Why It Won: Strong rates of return and a generous sign-up bonus.
+Why It Won: Strong rates of return and a generous welcome offer.

-Other Features: New applicants receive a $150 sign-up bonus after spending $500 on new purchases within three months of opening an account.
-And another $25 after adding an authorized user who makes a purchase during the same time period.
+Other Features: New applicants receive a $150 welcome offer after spending $500 on new purchases within three months of opening an account.
+Make your first purchase and add an authorized user within the first three months, and you get another $25 bonus.
 Cardholders receive 5% cash back on up to $1,500 spent each quarter at merchants in featured categories in addition to 1% cash back on all other purchases.
-This card also offers new applicants 15 months of interest free-financing on both new purchases and balance transfers, with a 3% balance transfer fee.
-After the intro period, the card has a 14.24% – 23.24% variable APR.
+This card also offers new applicants of interest free-financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+After the intro period, the card has a APR.
 (You can read a full review of the Chase Freedom card here.)

-At publishing time, the American Express Blue Cash Preferred, Chase Freedom and Citi Double Cash cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
+At publishing time, the Capital One® Quicksilver® Cash Rewards Credit Card, Chase Freedom and Citi Double Cash cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.